Christians and Dreams

 Yes, God talks to Christians through dreams today.
 But the main way in which God communicates with people is through His written Word that God inspired (Hebrews 1:1-2) and occasionally through visions or dreams.

 In the New Testament, the Lord appeared to Joseph in a dream telling him to take Mary as a wife (Matthew 1:20).
 The wise men were warned by God not to go back to Herod by a dream (Matthew 2:12).
-Again, Joseph was shown to flee to Egypt by a dream (Matthew 2:13).
+Again, Joseph in a dream was shown to flee to Egypt (Matthew 2:13).
 And Pilate’s wife was warned in a dream not to hurt Jesus (Matthew 27:19).

 In His service,